aeropic/SIRIL_script_fix_focal_length/README.md

 ## what does it do ?

 It just changes the default value 50 mm into your focal length in the result file.
-You can edit the file with notepadd++ and see at the top :
+To check it works, you can edit the file with notepad++ and see at the top :

 <img width="1398" height="274" alt="focal" src="https://github.com/user-attachments/assets/94b3714d-0e3b-4537-bff4-952350edd44a" />